Bede is an artist with a long time interest in history and theology.

 Within months, Rudolf wanted out of concentration camp life and made his request known to Theodor Eicke, the camp commandant.
 Eicke told him he was eminently suited for the post (as a former prisoner) and was not changing his mind.
 According to his memoirs, Höss felt trapped, with no hope of turning back.
 In time, Eicke trained him to not show the least sign of weakness at the sight of corporal punishments and executions.
 These events always repelled Höss, but he learned to appear unaffected.
 He eventually became the longest-serving commandant in Nazi concentration camp history.

 His ability to run an efficient operation brought about frequent promotions.
 From Dachau, he went to Sachsenhausen in 1938 and eventually to Auschwitz, where he became commandant in May of 1940.
 In 1941, Himmler summoned him to Berlin and revealed the Final Solution, which aimed to destroy the Jewish people.
 From September 1941, Auschwitz thus transitioned into an extermination camp.

 According to his memoirs, Höss’ entire preoccupation was the expansion of the camp as instructed by superiors.
 He left camp discipline to subordinates, whose brutality he despised but felt impossible to control.
 Having served time for six years, he understood prisoner psychology.
 He sought, for instance, to introduce better measures of cleanliness and diet, but was continually frustrated in his attempts.
-When voicing his complaints to Himmler on a camp tour, he met with pure coldness.
+When voicing his complaints to Himmler on a camp tour, he met with indifference.

 Fr.
 Władysław Lohn, S.J.